URBANEnvo/EnvoEmo-fMRI-task/README.md

 3. Brief face stimulus (200 ms)
 4. Long jitter with fixation (~5 s)

-Each block consists of 5 trials, and all four experimental conditions appear in a double-blind randomized order across 16 blocks.
+Each block consists of 5 trials, and all four experimental conditions appear in a randomized order across 16 blocks.

 All images are shown once per participant.
 Stimuli ordering and timing are implemented in Presentation® software (Neurobehavioral Systems).